Kruithne/KrameWork7/docs/HTTP/XSSProtectionHeader.md

 ___
 ### Overview
-`MIMEValidationHeader` is a class used to generate a header to enable verification of MIME content-type for resources.
+`XSSProtectionHeader` is a class used to generate a header for enabling legacy XSS prevention methods.
 The class is intended to be used along-side the `SecurityPolicy` class, however can be used as a standalone if desired.
 ___
 ### Functions
 ##### > getFieldName() : `string`